blynkkk/blueprints/WeatherStation Edgent/README.md

 *Open project*->
 *Press "PlatformIO: Upload"*
 5. Open Blynk app
-6. Click "+ New device" and choose "Find devices nearby"
+6. Click **+ New device** and select **Find devices nearby**
-7. Click "Start"
+7. Click **Start**
 8. Connect to "Blynk ... " network
-9. Choose network your device will use and click "Continue"
+9. Select network your device will use and click **Continue**
 10. Now your device connected!
-Click "Finish" to open your device.
-You also will see your device in the Blynk Console.
+Click **Finish** to open your device.
+You also will see your device in the Blynk Console

-# Set up Notifications
+## 4. Set up Notifications
 Let's configure notifications to keep you informed when the temperature or humidity falls outside the comfortable range.
 This way, you can take action to restore optimal levels as soon as possible.
-1. Go to  "Automations" tab
+1. Go to the **Automations** tab
-2. Click "+ Create automations" and choose "Device state"
+2. Click **+Create automation** and choose **Device state**
 3. Add a name and choose when you want to receive a notification For example, if the temperature is above 28 degrees or below 18, and the humidity is above 60% or below 30%.
-4. In the block "When" choose your device and choose the parameter, that you want to track.
+4. In the block **When** choose your device and choose the parameter, that you want to track.
 You may set "The less than" and "The greater than" and indicate your desired temperature and humidity.
-5. Select if you want to be notified via email or to receive an in-app message on your Blynk app and click "Save"
+5. Select if you want to be notified via email or to receive an in-app message on your Blynk app and click Save

+## 5. Testing
+1. Open your device **Dashboard** on web and on mobile
+2. You should be able to see the data displayed on the Gauges
+3. In a few minutes the historical data should be displayed on the Charts

+## 6. Dashboard Breakdown
+Widgets are used to display and visualize data, and interact with your device from the web dashboard and mobile app.
+In order to connect data to a widget, a specific [datastream](https://docs.blynk.io/en/getting-started/using-virtual-pins-to-control-physical-devices) should be assigned to a widget.
+You can create datastreams in the widget settings or in the Datastream tab of a Template.
+Below you can find datastreams and widgets used in this project.

+**1. Datastream V0 - Temperature**
+Name: temperature
+Web widgets: Gauge (current value), Chart (historical data)
+Mobile widgets: Enhanced Gauge (current value), Chart (historical data)

+**2. Datastream V1 - Humidity**
+Name: humidity
+Web widgets: Gauge (current value), Chart (historical data)
+Mobile widgets: Level (current value), Chart (historical data)

+**3. Datastream V3 - Altitude**
+Name: altitude
+Web widgets: Gauge (current value), Chart (historical data)
+Mobile widgets: Level (current value), Chart (historical data)

+**4. Datastream V4 - Pressure**
+Name: pressure
+Web widgets: Gauge (current value), Chart (historical data)
+Mobile widgets: Level (current value), Chart (historical data)

 # Next steps after the device is activated